Optional Minors (AS)

 - Courses that count toward a minor also may satisfy College Core Curriculum requirements, except for the major.

-- The minors in chemical and biological studies and biomedical engineering are administered by the dean’s office of the College of Engineering.
-Questions regarding these minors should be addressed to that office.
+- The minor in biomedical engineering is administered by the dean’s office of the College of Engineering.
+Questions regarding this minor should be addressed to that office.

 Declaring a Minor